 To be considered for employment as a police officer with the Conway Police Department, applicants must meet the following minimum qualifications, most of which are promulgated by the Arkansas Commission on Law Enforcement Standards ("ACLES").
 In the event of additions or modifications adopted by the ACLES, such changes shall be followed, and will be included in this section without need of a public hearing:

 - Citizen of the United States;

-- Be at least twenty-one (21) years of age (by September 1st or 2nd depending on birthday) and less than forty-six (46) years of age on the date of hire.
+- Applicant must turn twenty-one (21) years of age within six (6) months of test date and be less than forty-six (46) years of age on the date of hire.
 If an applicant turns forty-six (46) at any time prior to being hired by the CPD, he is no longer eligible for hire;

 - No felony convictions;

 - Be of good character as determined by a thorough background investigation;

 - Have acceptable vision (uncorrected visual acuity must not exceed 20/100 in either eye, correctable to 20/20 or better in each eye);

 - Possess normal hearing and be free of any hearing defect which, in the opinion of the physician administering the required post-offer physical examination, could adversely affect performance of duty; and